Alignment

 Echoes helps you evaluate engineering alignment by measuring how efforts are distributed across categories of your choosing.

-The combination of dimensions and initiatives lets you define the areas of work relevant to your particular context.
+The combination of categories and initiatives lets you define the areas of work relevant to your particular context.
 This taxonomy is the cornerstone of data aggregation and reporting.
 It is designed to evolve over time, as some categories of work become obsolete and new ones appear.

 For example: